How Much Waste We Create

 There are no hazardous waste landfill facilities operating in Pennsylvania.
 Hazardous waste recovered in Pennsylvania must be transported out of state for proper disposal.

 Not All Municipalities In the State Recycle

 Not every community recycles.
-More than 11.6 million residents, at least 91% of PA’s population, have some level of access to recycling.
+DEP projects that roughly 94% of PA’s 13.1 million population have some level of access to recycling.
 The vast majority have convenient access to recycling through curbside pickup programs.
-In rural areas, more than 800 “drop-off” recycling programs extend recycling to a large number of communities.
+In rural areas, more than 870 “drop-off” recycling programs extend recycling to a large number of communities.

-In 2014, Pennsylvania citizens and industries recycled 16.8 million tons of materials.
-That effort represents significant benefits to the environment: More than 15 million tons of carbon dioxide removed from the air — that’s equivalent to saving the amount of electricity produced in 2 million American homes or taking 3 million vehicles off the road for one year.
+DEP reports that in 2019, Pennsylvania citizens and industries recycled over 5.25 million tons of materials.
+That effort represents significant benefits to the environment: More than 7.38 million tons of carbon dioxide removed from the air — that’s equivalent to saving the amount of electricity produced in 1.34 million American homes or taking 1.6 million vehicles off the road for one year.